anzegu/eRedovalnica/README.md

 The devise database wasn't quite what I wanted it to be so I added the migration file: add_user_status_to_users user_status:integer, and manually editing the migration to:

 add_column :users, :user_status, :integer, :null => false, :default => 0

+The next gems that I installed were 'bootstrap-sass' and 'simple_form'.

+I created the view files and controller for Subjects.

+Then I created the subjects_users many-many model and declared the realtions.

+I styled the devise view files and rewrote them with simple_form.